ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 Forcing a verifier to perform re-computation can prevent faulty implementations.

-One example of a Signed Inclusion Proof is a "transparent signed statement" or "claim" as defined in {{-scitt-architecture}}.
+One example of a Signed Inclusion Proof is a "transparent statement" as defined in {{-scitt-architecture}}.

 ## Inclusion Paths